Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "All of her fans want to see her," the guard replied.
 "Go watch Charmed on TV."

-"At least just tell me if she's here today," Stuart said.
-"I'll wait outside-"
+"At least just let me wait outside‑"

 "You'll do nothing of the kind," she said, coming around from behind her desk.
 "This is private property.
 And there's shooting going on outside.
 If I see you lurking around I'll call the Sheriff's deputy who's parked in front of the studio.”